Sheriff

 7. The Applicant may then proceed with the process to sell the vehicle at public auction.

 8. The sale MUST be coordinated through the Big Horn County Sheriff’s Department, which will conduct the actual sale.
 The Applicant MUST arrange the required publication of NOTICE OF SALE (form attached) for two consecutive weeks in a newspaper of general publication, Basin Republican Rustler, not less than ten (10) days before the date of sale.
-(Approximate cost is $22.00 to $25.00 – cash only.)

 9. A copy of the NOTICE OF SALE must be sent by CERTIFIED MAIL to the last known owner(s) of the vehicle at the address listed on the title, the identification request form or another source, to any lien holder of record, and to any person with interest in the vehicle.
 Notice MUST be mailed out at least ten (10) days prior to the sale date.
 The Postal Service return receipt or returned letter MUST be submitted to the Sheriff’s Office.

 10. ALL SALES MUST BE CONDUCTED BY THE SHERIFF’S DEPARTMENT.
 THE COST IS $10.00.
-ALL SALE DATES MUST BE COORDINATED THOUGHT THE SHERIFF’S DEPARTMENT, TELEPHONE 568-2324 EXT.
-136.
+ALL SALE DATES MUST BE COORDINATED THROUGH THE SHERIFF’S DEPARTMENT ADMINISTRATIVE ASSISTANT, TELEPHONE 568-4029.

 NOTE: